Students in grades 9-12 get to think like Entrepreneurs and pitch their ideas in competition!

 This JA program aligns well with the following areas of the Ontario curriculum: Business Studies, Entrepreneurship, International Business, Sustainability.

-This learning experience runs once per semester starting in October and March each year.
+This learning experience runs once per semester.
 This program can be run in the classroom or with a school club.

 Through JA Pitch Your Vision, students will: